kubernetes-sigs/gateway-api/geps/gep-5293/index.md

 **As a Gateway API Implementation Author:**

 > "My data plane already supports request-time header values through a
-> substitution language or an out-of-process callout.
+> substitution language or expression evaluation.
 I want a Gateway
 > API surface I can implement conformantly, rather than silently
 > extending `RequestHeaderModifier.value` or asking my users to leave
 > Gateway API for an implementation-specific CRD."